jeffotuka/elo7challenge/README.md

 java -cp "bin:lib/*" elo7challenge.transfersystem.main.TransferSystem --input
 ```

-Alternatively, the project is configured for Eclipse, it can be used to compile and run the application.
+If you prefer, the project is configured for Eclipse, it can be used to compile and run the application.